Keeping Your RV Rodent & Insect Free During Storage

 By Alan Wiener Editor of Everything About RVing.com

-We recently received this question from The Ask An RV Question page of This website.
+We recently received this question from one of our visitors.
 I am sharing the answer we gave this RVer in the hopes that it will help other RVers.

 We plan on leaving our 5th wheel in Florida (outside) for six months this summer.
 We have electric available at the storage site.
 Does anyone have any hints or tips for keeping our rv free of mold, rodents and insects while it is in storage?

 Now Let's talk about bugs.
 Here are some simple tips for preventing an invasion of insects into an RV when in storage.
 Some of them are common sense and some of them are unique solutions that RVers have come up with and say that they work.

 Just a heads up for you; these tips will work for both summer and winter storage. but I do not guarantee that all of these tips work, but give it a shot.
 Let's start with the simplest steps first.

 Make sure you have removed all fruits and vegetables from the RV before storage.
 Rotting fruits and vegetables attract and produce all kinds of creepy crawlies.
 This is especially important if you have kids or grand kids that have traveled with you.
 They may have stuck a Banana, apple or orange in a drawer or cabinet, so they can eat it later, but they forget to eat it later.
 I know this one from experience.

 Install Insect Screens on the exterior of your RV over the openings for your RV's refrigerator, furnace and hot water heater.
 This will prevent both insects and rodents from entering your RV through these exterior openings.
 Take a look at the video below for more information on how to use and Insect Screens to protect your RV.

 Put plugs in all the sink drains; make sure the toilet seats are down.
 Cover the shower or bathtub drain (yes, some RVs do have bath tubs).